History of Medicine and Public Health

-Primary sources are records that provide first-hand testimony or evidence of an event, action, topic, or time period.
+Primary sources in the Humanities are records that provide first-hand testimony or evidence of an event, action, topic, or time period.
 Primary sources are usually created by individuals who directly experience an event or topic, and record their experience through photographs, videos, memoirs, correspondence, oral histories, or autobiographies.

 Letters, diaries, memoirs, speeches, interviews, photographs, notes, subject files, oral histories, autobiographies, travelogues, pamphlets, newspapers, newsletters, brochures, government documents including hearings, reports and statistical data, military service records, manuscripts, archival materials, artifacts, architectural plans, artistic works, works of fiction, music scores, and sound recordings.